+- For NR satellite access to 5GC, the UE is not aware of the NR CGI (NCGI) provided to 5GC by NG-RAN and thus shall not include the CGI in the IMS emergency request.
+The UE shall instead include an indication of NR satellite access to 5GC in the IMS emergency request.

 NOTE 2: When using UTRAN, the UE is not always able to read the current cell identity and in some cases the UE can be connected to several cells simultaneously.